 Finding a place to worship is an important decision, but it is not critical in the sense that any mistakes made can be corrected - provided you do not over-commit yourself.
 A congregation should never think about buying a building until they have successfully met together for a number of months or even years.
 Do not even sign a long-term rental contract until your congregation is stable.
 A new congregation's needs may change quickly, or you might not know exactly what they are, yet.
 You may be offered a cheaper rate for a long-term commitment, but the savings is not worth it if there is any chance that a poor hall choice will divide your group.
 Even a facility that normally only works with long-term contracts should let you meet there once to "try it out" or give you a short lease the first time.

-Obviously, the meeting room needs to be large enough to comfortably seat all of the brethren with a little space left over for unexpected guests.
+The meeting room needs to be large enough to comfortably seat all of the brethren with a little space left over for unexpected guests.
 If someone has to sit on the floor once in a while, do not worry, our Savior taught people while they were sitting on the ground.
 Seating should be arranged so that people may enter or exit during the meeting with a minimum of disruption.
 If small children are present, a separate room should be available for parents to take crying or fussing children that would otherwise disrupt the service.
-(If you feel that such a room is unnecessary, talk to someone who currently has a child under 2 years old.)
+(If you feel that such a room is unnecessary, talk to someone who currently has a child under 2 years old!).
 Bathrooms should be located where people of all ages can easily get to them.

-The facility should be cheerful—both inside and out.
+The facility should be cheerful both inside and out.
 It is very hard to be excited about going to a dreary building.
 Ideally, the meeting room should contain a piano, sound system, speaking stand, and chairs already set in place.
 These factors should enter into your decision, but not make it since there are ways to work around each of them.

 These are the obvious choice to get started.
 They are private, there is little cost, and bathroom, kitchen and "mother’s room" facilities are always there.
 Nevertheless, these facilities should not be taken for granted: it is a lot of work to clean a house, before and after a service.
-The host’s cost for water, telephone, heat, airconditioning, paper towels, tissues, etc. will all probably increase.
+The host’s cost for water, telephone, heat, air conditioning, paper towels, tissues, etc. will all probably increase.
 If one person’s home is continually used for services, the congregation should at least offer to help clean it or to compensate them in some way.
 (If the host clearly wants to contribute his home for services, let him do it.)

 Some cities may have zoning ordinances against church meetings in residential areas, though the government usually cannot take any action unless one or more neighbors complain.
 Obviously, brethren should be careful not to offend the neighbors of the host—not using street parking that neighbors normally use and not making excessive noise.
 If you live your beliefs, you will want to be a good neighbor.
 If your services are creating a hardship for the host’s neighbors, find a solution to the problems you are causing or move somewhere else.
 On the other hand, if neighbors are complaining primarily to persecute you, you probably do not need to stop.
 If you state that you meetings are private (not public), but that people who want to worship according to your church covenant are invited, then zoning rules for public meetings probably do not apply.

-Existing Church Buildings
+Meeting in Existing Church Buildings

 These buildings are usually designed to do exactly what you want to do and are available in all sizes.
 Congregations that are short on money are often happy to rent their facilities when they are not using them.
 The major difficulty with securing the use of an existing church building is religious animosity: people may not want to rent to believers with different beliefs because that would "legitimize them".